-Capt JWP Field HAC, for many years Captain of the English Twenty, and 21 NRA Gold Medals.
+Capt JWP Field HAC, for many years Captain of

 THE PARTING SHOT

 Open to any number of teams of five firers and a coach.
 All six members of the team must be either full members of the NRA or have taken out Meeting Membership.